lichray/container_incomplete/paper/incomplete.md

 > #### 17.6.3.5.1 Allocator completeness requirements &#91;allocator.requirements.completeness&#93;
 >
 > If `X` is an allocator class for type `T`, `X` additionally satisfies
-> the allocator completeness requirements if:
+> the allocator completeness requirements if, whether or not `T` is a complete
+> type:
 >
->  - `T` may be an incomplete type, and
 >  - `X` is a complete type, and
 >  - all the member types of `allocator_traits<X>` specified in 20.7.8.1
 >    other than `value_type` are complete types.